Dragon8029/100-days-of-code/Attempt5.md

 *Feb 10, 2019*

 Managed to fix most of the bugs in my code, but am currently stumped as to why the submit button is still working when I have added preventDefault() to my code.
 I even compared my code to the "follow along" code.
 Everything seems to match.

+---

+## D6:
+*Feb 11, 2019*

+Still working on finding the bug in my code.
+I did managed to find and fix some typos, and I feel that I'm getting closer, but still no joy.
+Oh well, tomorrow is another day.

+---